 But is it really worth the hassle?
 The answer is yes, yes it is!
 For a moment, let’s assume that you don’t own any of those cards.
 In order to craft them all in Golden, you need to invest a lot of Dust – 19,200 in total.
 But after they rotate out, you get ALL of that Dust back, and you still own the Golden copies.
 Which you can Disenchant for 5,600 Dust in total.
 Which means that you got 5,600 Dust essentially for free.
 If you don’t have enough Dust to craft all of them in Golden, start with Legendaries – those are most profitable.

 And what if you own regular copies of all of those cards?
-Well, then you’re in for a threat!
+Well, then you’re in for a treat!
 You gain 5,560 Dust for doing nothing.
 And then you still own all the regular copies.
-If you decide to Disenchant them, you can get extra 1,340 Dust, for 6,900 Dust gain in total.
+If you decide to Disenchant them (because you don’t play Wild), you can get extra 1,340 Dust, for 6,900 Dust gain in total.

 You should wait for as long as possible with the crafting.
 Remember that you might still open those cards in packs before the rotation!